fuqiong-yrym/Sentence-Type-Classification/README.md

      This will train a LSTM based on the training dataset, output the training and testing accuracy, output the mislabelled examples and save the model as sentence_cls_model.h5

-2. Load the trained model
-   The pertained model is already given as sentence_cls_model.h5

-3. Run the following to predict the type of a sentence:
+ 2. Run the following to load the pretrained model and to predict the type of a sentence:

      ```bash
      python run_me.py